Note: This is a pre-release of BagaWork. Many things will likely change before the first stable release.

 • The app variable age will have the value 10 for both new and old users of your app

 If you need to apply some additional logic when updating, you can implement that in onUpdate().
 When onUpdate() is called, it will receive the old app variables in a parameter called oldA, and you can use that to read out their values from it.
-The default update behavior for app variables will have been applied before onUpdate() is called.
+The default update behavior for app variables has applied before onUpdate() is called.

 Example